claflamme/node-giantbomb/README.md

 This **_entirely unofficial_** project is a JavaScript wrapper around the [Giant Bomb API](http://www.giantbomb.com/api/).
 It aims to provide a simple, consistent interface with robust documentation.

-> **Heads up!!!** This package is immature, untested in production, and is being actively developed.

 ### Installation

 ```